Can photography help psychotherapy?

 So I started taking photographs that way: ICM, blurring, strange filters on the lens, overlays.
 And I liked the results.
 Damn, I liked them.
 Finally, I was producing something that gave me satisfaction, that I could show to others without feeling ashamed.
 In fact, even when faced with criticism, I knew how to respond.
 Behind every stylistic choice there was a conscious thought.

-Many of my photos were characterised by intense contrast, which was further enhanced in post-production.
-Impenetrable blacks and exaggerated highlights.
+My second epiphany came when I realised what one thing all the photos – whether mine or someone else’s – that moved me had in common: contrast.
+At first, both tonal and colour contrast.
+Then just tonal contrast, when I realised that I identified most strongly with black & white.
+Many of my photos were characterised by intense contrast, which was further enhanced in post-production: impenetrable blacks and exaggerated highlights.
 Saturated complementary colours, often very similar in combination: turquoise and cobalt against yellow, orange and red.

 Hence the second psychotherapeutic insight: I love extremes.
 After all, it is consistent with my life.
 I could only be a communist or a fascist, an atheist or a bigot.
 (For the record: I am a communist and an atheist, but that is beside the point.)